Hakky54/yaslf4j/README.md

 There are plenty of ways to contribute to this project:

 * Give it a star
-* Join the [Gitter room](https://gitter.im/hakky54/yaslf4j) and leave a feedback or help with answering users questions
 * Submit a PR

 ## License